 The Kortext Arcturus platform easily locks into your university tech systems however they are configured.
-We offer enhanced integration and operability with your learning ecosystem – from the VLE (like Canvas, Blackboard or Moodle) and Microsoft Teams to reading list management systems and your library catalogues.
+We offer enhanced integration and operability with your learning ecosystem – from the VLE (like Canvas, Blackboard or Moodle) to reading list management systems and your library catalogues.

 We’ll connect Kortext to ensure the material across your institution is easily available to thousands of students via single sign on.
 With unified access and workflow integration, you’ll reduce content access barriers and improve student satisfaction scores.

 For universities wanting to provide online access to all adopted textbooks for a single fixed price.